xuxiaowei-io/gitaly/doc/serverside_git_usage.md

 correct `git` is used, and correct setup for observable command invocations are used.
 When working with `git(1)` in Ruby, please be sure to read the [Ruby shell scripting guide](https://docs.gitlab.com/ee/development/shell_commands.html).

-## Using LibGit2

-Gitaly uses [Git2Go](https://github.com/libgit2/git2go) for Golang, and [Rugged](https://github.com/libgit2/rugged) which both are thin adapters to call the C functions of LibGit2.
-Git2Go is always invoked through `cmd/gitaly-git2go` to mitigate issues with context cancellation and the potential for memory leaks.